-Equipment "Warzone 2" — how to get equipment during a match
+Equipment "Warzone 2" — How to Get Equipment During a Match

 How to get gear in Warzone 2

 There are three main methods that you can use to get your gear in Warzone 2.
 The first is to use Buy Stations.
 For 5,000 cash, you can purchase the main weapon in one of your gear sets.
-This will not give you full equipment, but it will give you the main weapon and its accessories.
+It won’t give you full gear, but it will give you the main weapon and its accessories.

 Next come the Fortresses.
 There are three of them in each game, and they are marked on the map shortly after landing.
 They have AI fighters, and they are hotbeds of early skirmishes with other players.
 This is an extremely high-risk method and by far the most difficult way to get gear in Warzone 2.
 However, the advantage of this method is great.
 Upon completion of the Fortress, all members of your team will receive their equipment.

+You just need to get inside and get to the box where you can defuse the bomb.
+Once you do this, you can destroy enemies in the immediate vicinity.
+After you do this, the box will become an upload for you and your team.

 Finally, we have offloads.
 They are marked on the map with yellow boxes and appear about halfway across the map.
 The catch?
-Well, only the player who interacts with the crate gets the gear, and it’s a one-time thing.
-The box will not disappear, but it can be used by enemy teams.
-Think carefully about who from your squad should get the equipment.
+Well, everyone can use them, so they are very busy.

 Is it worth going for equipment in Warzone 2?

 So now the big question is, should you worry about gear in Warzone 2?
 This is a difficult question, but it becomes easier if you look at how Warzone 2 compares with its predecessor.
 In Warzone, most players already had equipment by the end of the game.
 This is not the case in Warzone 2.
 While perks give you an advantage, the risk associated with AI Strongholds is extremely high.
-Dropping gear is much safer, but only gives gear to one player on your team.
-In solo, this is not a problem, but in squads of three or more people, it is less useful.
+Gear drops are somewhat safer, but still very busy.
+In solo, this is not a problem, but in squads of three or more people it is more difficult to enter and exit without a fight.

 As a rule, you have to rob money and try to buy basic weapons at purchase stations.
+You can do it twice so that you have two good weapons.
 If you want more action, you can try Strongholds, but only if everyone in your team is ready to fight.
 Ultimately, gear doesn’t change the game as much as it does in Warzone, so don’t strain your team too much by fighting for it.

 How to set up individual equipment in Gunsmith